-The Office of Student Services ("Student Services"), located in Room 1008, assists students throughout their time in law school.
-From orientation to graduation, Student Services provides advising, support and resources to students to guide them through law school.
+The Office of Student Services ("Student Services"), located in Room 1008 on the 10th floor, assists students throughout their time in law school.
+From orientation to graduation, Student Services provides advising, support, and resources to students to guide them through law school.